rmcrackan/Libation/Documentation/InstallOnLinux.md

 New Libation releases are automatically packed into .deb and .rpm package and are available from the Libation repository's releases page.

-Run this command in your terminal to dowbnload and install Libation, replacing the url with the latest Libation package url:
+Run this command in your terminal to download and install Libation, replacing the url with the latest Libation package url:

 - Debian
   ```Console